The Seasoned Appraiser Behind Novotny Appraisals

 In 1993, Novotny attended a weekend program at the College for Appraisers for a year during which time he studied many types of antiques, collectibles, and personal property including furniture, glass, pottery, metals, primitives, Asian objects, and jewelry.
 In 1997, he completed and passed the advanced six-day Antiques and Residential Contents Specialty Course produced by the International Society of Appraisers.
 See Novotny's CV for further information about his qualifications, related experience, and background.

-When there are rare and unusual objects in an personal property appraisal assignment Novotny uses highly experienced and knowledgeable experts as needed.
-As often as not, he has had experience with an equivalent or comparable property type, based on past buying, selling, or researching, and has a basic understanding of how it performs in the relevant market.
+When there are rare and unusual objects in a personal property appraisal assignment Novotny uses highly experienced and knowledgeable experts as needed.
+As often as not, he has had experience with an equivalent or comparable property type based on past buying, selling, or researching, and has a basic understanding of how they perform in the relevant market.
 He may not, however, always be able to identify every critical value element for each unique property type.
-It is an important scope of work decision as to when to consult an expert that has the specialized knowledge regarding a subject properties characteristics.
+It is an important decision as to when to consult an expert that has the specialized knowledge regarding a subject property's characteristics.
 The appraiser must follow the appraisal process and do whatever is necessary to develop credible assignment results.